eventalapp/evental/README.md

 ## DB Pushing

-- swap out database url for true db url to db push, then revert back to prisma data layer
+- swap out database url for true db url to db push, then revert to prisma data layer

 ## Installation 💾